 Penang International Airport (PEN) is about 20 kilometres south of Georgetown and is the third busiest in the country after Kuala Lumpur and Kota Kinabalu with an extensive network of domestic flights and international routes to major destinations across Asia.

 Taxis from the airport are by a coupon system at a fixed price to various zones with a 50 percent surcharge after midnight until 06:00.
 Cheaper online services such as Grab and Uber are also available.
 Travel time to Georgetown is about 30 minutes.

 Rapid Bus Routes 102 (Teluk Bahang, KOMTAR); and 401 and 401E (Weld Quay) service the airport.

 Butterworth train station is best reached by ferry from Penang.
 Take the first right leaving the ferry once you are on the mainland.
-There is a train ticket office at the ferry terminal in Georgetown which will save you some hassle.
-Like the train station, tickets are sold 08:30-13:00 and 14:00-16:00.
+A train ticket office operates at the ferry terminal in Georgetown but only sells tickets to KL Sentral, for other destinations purchase at the station or online.

 10: Jetty to Botanic Gardens

-101: Jetty to Teluk Bahang (for National Park, Butterfly Farm, Escape), via Batu Ferringhi (for beaches and Tropical Spice Garden)
+101: Jetty to Teluk Bahang (for Penang National Park), via Batu Ferringhi (for beaches and Tropical Spice Garden)

-102: Airport to Teluk Bahang (as above), via Georgetown and Batu Ferringhi (as above)
+102: Airport to Teluk Bahang (as above), via Snake Temple, Georgetown and Batu Ferringhi (as above)

 201: Jetty to Paya Terubong, via Air Itam (for Kek Lok Si Temple and Penang Hill)